elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.i2} Patience, I'm looking.
-- {:.pr} My polar head swallows the glimmer of corpses, the broken helmets, the inconsolable debris, suns oozing the beefy scent of venison.
+- {:.pr} My polar head swallows the glimmer of corpses, the broken helmets, the inconsolable debris, suns fat with the carnal scent of venison.

 - {:.sp} Toussaint.

-- {:.pr.i} I am not an octopus.
-I won't spit night and ink on the face of the night.
+- {:.pr.i} I am not a squid.
+I won't spit night and ink on the night's face.
 - Can you see already? ...

 - {:.sp} The Woman Reciter.

 - {:.pr.i} A terrible, beautiful girl breaks her shell of disasters.
-Coyote hunters wake up in a merry hut of absinthe.
+Coyote shooters wake up in a merry hut of absinthe.

 - {:.sp} Toussaint.